Home » Repurposed Furniture » Upholstered Twin Headboard Bench

 I had to notch the osb (seat), and it’s a very snug fit.
 I LOVE the finish this paint has.
 It is the same Behr Premium Plus Ultra I used on my kitchen island.

 Here it is in my booth.
-The pillows had been on the Spool Bed Bench, but it sold.
-I didn’t include the pillows in the sale.
+The pillows had been on the Spool Bed Bench, but it sold, so I didn’t include them in the sale.

-If you would like to see a better tutorial on building a bench, check out Twin Headboard Bench Tutorial.
+If you want another tutorial on building a bench, check out the Twin Headboard Bench Tutorial.

 Do you like the softer look of the upholstered seat?